CyberSecuriTim/ad-gpo-deployment/README.md

 - Right click the username of the locked out and select "Properties"
   - Select the "Account" Tab and select "Unlock Account"
+  - Click "Apply"

 ![image](https://github.com/user-attachments/assets/bba66cf8-6aaf-4bbc-b744-9b5a4c4f2601)